specify/specify6/README.md

 * `ant run-specify-mac` - Execute the main Specify application on Mac systems.

-All build outputs will be found in `build/` directory.
+All build outputs will be found in the `build/` directory.

 ## Packaging Specify 6

-Packaging *Specify 6* requires *Install4J* v5 (evaluation or
+Packaging Specify 6 requires **Install4J  v5.1** (evaluation or
 licensed).

+Developers within the Biodiversity Institute network should use the floating license on *specify6-prod.nhm.ku.edu* by running `/path/to/install4j/bin/install4jc --license=FLOAT:specify6-prod.nhm.ku.edu` after installing Install4J.

-The path to *Install4J* should be provide to the *Ant* build through the `-Dinstall4j.dir=/path/to/install4j` parameter.
+The path to Install4J must be provided to the Ant build through the `-Dinstall4j.dir=/path/to/install4j` parameter.

-The following *Ant* build targets are available for packaging:
+The following Ant build targets are available for packaging:

 * `ant package-internal-nonmac` - Produce internal style installers and updaters for Windows and Linux 64 and 32 bit systems.